-- the appointment, induction and succession of Board Directors, and Director remuneration; - the composition and structure of the Board, including on-going review of Director independence; and - performance evaluations of the Board.
+- the appointment, induction and succession of Board Directors, and Director remuneration; - the composition and structure of the Board, including on-going review of Director independence; - · performance evaluations of the Board; and - the Chief Executive Officer and senior executive appointments, termination, performance appraisal and

-The terms of reference require that the committee has a minimum of three suitably qualified Non-Executive Directors, the majority of which are independent.
+The terms of reference require that the Committee has a minimum of three suitably qualified Non-Executive Directors, the majority of which are independent.
 The Board appoints the Chairman of the Committee, who is to be an independent, non-executive Director.

-The Chairman is also required to provide an annual report summarising the committee's activities, findings, recommendations and results for the past year.
+The Chairman is also required to provide an annual report summarising the Committee's activities, findings, recommendations and results for the past year.